VikParuchuri/surya/README.md

 # Commercial usage

-The text detection, layout analysis, and OCR models were trained from scratch, so they're okay for commercial usage.
+All models were trained from scratch, so they're okay for commercial usage.
 The weights are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period.

 If you want to remove the GPL license requirements for inference or use the weights commercially over the revenue limit, please contact me at surya@vikas.sh for dual licensing.